Donders-Institute/staff-scientists/docs/FAQ.rst

 General
 -------

-* :doc:`How to save well-rendered figures created by a non-interactive MATLAB session deployed by qsubcellfun/qsubfeval? <FAQ/HPC/qsubfeval_plotting.rst>`
+* `How to save well-rendered figures created by a non-interactive MATLAB session deployed by qsubcellfun/qsubfeval? <FAQ/HPC/qsubfeval_plotting.rst>`

 MRI
 ---